Saudi-US

 was dismissed when the young Prince met the US President in Washington on the 5th

-day of his visit at the White House.
+day of his visit to the White House.

 He also